-Tuesday, February 7, Day 2 – Every day at the Posada begins with a different, filling Oaxacan breakfast including fruit, coffee, tea, or Oaxacan hot chocolate.
+Wednesday, February 6, Day 2 – Every day begins with a filling Oaxacan breakfast.
 Morning orientation walk to the Zocalo, Government Palace with its fine murals, introduction to various museums and textile vendors and shops.
 Hotel Quinta Real which is a lovely restored ex-convent.
 The lavishly decorated Santo Domingo church, and other points of interest.
 Lunch in one of the areas many fine restaurants.
 B,L

-Thursday, February 9, Day 4 – Morning trip to the quiet country Zaachila mercado.
-Make your own chocolate or mole mix at the local mill using natural ingredients.
-Dine on delicious food with the locals at the market.
-Visit the site of a beautiful, historic Dominican monastery, the Ex-convento de Santiago Apóstol at Cuilápan, with the unfinished church that has stood roofless since work stopped in 1560.
+Thursday, February 7, Day 3 – Visit the site of a beautiful, historic Dominican monastery, the Ex-convento de Santiago Apóstol at Cuilápan, with the unfinished church that has stood roofless since work stopped in 1560.
 This is the final resting place of the legendary Princesa Donajii (Daughter of the last Zapotec king of Zaachila).
 Next visit the country animal market and the Zaachila Mercado.
 Lunch at the famous outdoor La Capilla restaurant.
 B,L

-Friday, February 10, Day 5 – Many artists we visit today are world renowned.
-You will see black pottery being made at San Bartolo Coyotepec; the Aguilar sisters in Ocotlán welcome you into their homes as they create colorful characters from clay; and at his San Martin Tilcajete home, Margarito Melchor demonstrates how he begins carving masterpieces using only a machete.
-The charming back-strap weavers at Santa Tomas Jalietza offer some of the finest weavings of Mexico.
-Since Ocotlán is also the hometown of the artist Rodolfo Morales, you will have the opportunity to visit the handsome 16th century church that his foundation renovated as well as the ex-convent that was turned into a lovely museum featuring his artwork.
+Friday, February 8, Day 4 – Many artists we visit today are world renowned.
+You will see black pottery being made at San Bartolo Coyotepec.
+The Aguilar sisters in Ocotlán welcome you into their homes as they create colorful characters from clay followed by a nearby workshop that produces high quality knives and swords using techniques dating back to the colonial area.
+You will have time to explore the lively Ocotlán market, and since Ocotlán is also the hometown of the artist Rodolfo Morales, you will have the opportunity to visit the handsome 16th century church that his foundation renovated as well as the ex-convent that was turned into a lovely museum featuring his artwork.
 After a delightful regional lunch, the final stop is San Martin Tilcajete where Margarito Melchor demonstrates how he begins carving masterpieces using only a machete.
 B,L

-Monday, February 13, Day 8 – The Zapotec village of Teotitlán del Valle is known world-wide for the quality of its hand woven rugs.
+Sunday, February 10, Day 6 – The Zapotec village of Teotitlán del Valle is known world-wide for the quality of its hand woven rugs.
 Using natural ingredients, Benito Hernández Contreras will share his craft with you beginning with raw wool and ending with a colorful piece suitable for display or everyday use.
 We will also visit Vida Nueva (New Life) which is a weaving cooperative creating economic and artistic opportunities for Zapotec women.
-B,L

 Travel east to the ruins of Mitla, an ancient city founded more than 1000 years after Monte Albán.
 The architecture is a hybrid of Zapotec-Mixtec culture.
 Less massive and totally different than Monte Albán, the site is famous for exquisite “greca” stone fretwork.
 The local church, San Pablo Apostol Church, is worth visiting.
 Near the ruins is the Mercado de Artesanias which offers some of the best textile shopping during the tour.
-B,L Happy Valentine’s Day
+B,L

-FINANCIAL ARRANGEMENTS: The fee for the tour is $2,036 per person double occupancy.
+FINANCIAL ARRANGEMENTS: The fee for the tour is $2,399 per person double occupancy.
 This includes lodging, meals as indicated, guided tours with translator, admission fees, ground transportation, and information packet with map.
-It does not include airfare from your home to and return from Oaxaca, transportation to and from airport, alcoholic beverages, special gratuities, or items of a personal nature.
+It does not include airfare from your home to Oaxaca, Oaxaca to Tuxtla, and return from Tuxtla, transportation to and from airport, alcoholic beverages, special gratuities, or items of a personal nature.
 Note: B,L,D indicates what meals are included each day.
 The single supplement for this tour is $350.